 1. Crater Lake National Park, Oregon

-The centerpiece of this park is the deepest lake in the United States, which formed from a collapsed volcano.
+The park preserves the deepest lake in the United States, which formed from a collapsed volcano.
 Wizard Island, an ancient volcanic cinder cone, sits in the middle of the water and can be reached by taking a boat tour.

-This season also brings blooming wildflowers and summer afternoon storms.
-There are two seasonal campgrounds on the south side of Crater Lake; Mazama Village is the only one that can accommodate RVs and the only one that takes reservations.
+This season also brings wildflowers and summer afternoon storms.
+There are two seasonal campgrounds on the south side of Crater Lake; Mazama Village is the only one that can accommodate RVs and takes reservations.
 Lost Creek is first-come, first-served for tent campers only.

 2. Mount Rainier National Park, Washington